What is the first step in the sexual reproduction of plants?

 What is a grasshopper?

 Minerals can be identified by their properties.
-What are the 4 properties used to identify minerals?
+List 4 properties that can be used to identify minerals.

 This is a solid object found in nature that is made up of one or more different minerals.